 Many say thatDaisy’s Dream Kitchen is home to some of Singapore’s most unpretentious and authentic nonya food.
 The Peranakan recipes have been passed down to the third generation in this family-run eatery.

-Two Family Set options ($123, for 4-5 pax, and $228, for 6-8 pax) with the must-haves like buah keluak and ngoh hiang, and bakwan kepiting (minced pork and crab meatball soup) and itek tim (salted vegetables and duck soup) are available for a hearty family meal.
+Two Family Set options ($123 for 4-5 pax, $228 for 6-8 pax) are available for a hearty family meal.
+Enjoy dishes from must-have buah keluak and ngoh hiang, to bakwan kepiting (minced pork and crab meatball soup) and more!

-From the uncommon Kerabu Kacang Botol (S$12.50), which is a spicy mixed veg and herbs salad with kacang botol (winged bean), to the crowd-pleasing Nonya Fish Head Curry (S$34), there’s something for everyone to bond over.
+From the uncommon Kerabu Kacang Botol ($12.50), which is a spicy mixed veg and herbs salad with kacang botol (winged bean), to the crowd-pleasing Nonya Fish Head Curry ($34), there’s something for everyone to bond over.

 8. Penang Place: Peranakan fare and street food-favourites from up north

-Although you’ll have to wait for their self-serviced buffet to resume, bide your time by ordering a Fundle Bundle (S$80),which boasts staples like Penang Char Kway Teow, Beef Rendang, and Kueh Pie Tee.
-Trust me, the Salted Egg Fried Chicken (S$14.90) is wickedly addictive.
+Although you’ll have to wait for their self-serviced buffet to resume, bide your time by ordering a Fundle Bundle ($80),which boasts staples like Penang Char Kway Teow, Beef Rendang, and Kueh Pie Tee.
+Trust me, the Salted Egg Fried Chicken ($14.90) is wickedly addictive.
 Get your Penang-style Peranakan food and snacks delivered with a few clicks!

 For parties and mid-afternoon sweet cravings, Penang Place offers nonya kueh delivery!
-Its Assorted Kueh Kueh set is a super reasonable $6.90 for 10 pieces, and includes favourites like Kueh Talam, Kueh Salat, Pulut Tai Tai (served with homemade kaya), Kueh Kosui, Kueh Lapis, Bengka Ubi & Ubi Talam.
+Its Assorted Kueh Kueh ($6.90 for 10 pcs) is reasonable and includes favourites like Kueh Talam, Kueh Salat, Kueh Kosui, Kueh Lapis and more.

-Halal Peranakan restaurant Babalicious is a casual family-oriented concept that specialises in set menus and bento boxes for really convenient and delish Peranakan food fare.
-This makes it an especially good choice for nonya food catering if you’re hosting parties or corporate events.
+Halal Peranakan restaurant Babalicious is a casual family-oriented concept that specialises in set menus and bento boxes for really convenient and true blue Peranakan food fare.
+This makes it an especially good choice for nyonya options for parties or corporate events.